Samut Prakan province: History

 The province was created during the era of the Ayutthaya Kingdom, with its administrative centre at Prapadaeng.
 It was the sea port of Siam, and was secured with forts, town moats, and town walls.
+Walailak Songsiri traces the name to the Khmer royal style kamrateng.
+The word became an official rank, recorded in the Three Seals Law as phadaeng (ผแดง), pha-daeng (ผะแดง) and pa-daeng (ปะแดง), and passed by way of the name of an excavated image into the name of the port and frontier town.
+On her account Phra Pradaeng was a frontier town older than Ramathibodi I, standing where Khlong Samrong was cut through to Khlong Thap Nang and the Bang Pakong River, which gave an inland route to the coast and to the eastern towns by land and by water.
 King Rama II started building the new centre at Samut Prakan in 1819, after his predecessor King Taksin had abandoned the town fortifications.
 Altogether six forts were built on both sides of the Chao Phraya River, and on an island in the river the pagoda, Phra Samut Chedi, was erected.
 These were involved in the Paknam incident of 13 July 1893, which ended the Franco-Siamese conflict with a French naval blockade of Bangkok.
 Of the original six forts only two still exist today, Phi Sua Samut and Phra Chulachomklao.